kailash-manasarovar/statement/docs/timeline/2024/october.md

 - I try to explain to Paloma what's been going on.
 - Paloma doesn't really listen to me when I speak, she talks directly to Inma.
 - They both keep telling me to keep my voice down; I can't.
-- I tell Paloma I'm totally hacked and every time I reset my devices, they're back in immediately, even on a completely new phone I bought with cash in Lourdes, and new UK SIM.
+- I tell Paloma I'm totally hacked and every time I reset my devices, they're back in immediately, even on a completely new phone I bought with cash in Lourdes with a new UK SIM.
 - She says: *Even on your new phone?*
 - I answer: *Yes, they were in immediately.*
-- She groans.
+- Paloma groans.
 - I tell Paloma about [Irene](august.md#irene-the-plate-lady), about [Rocio Vidal](../2023/october.md#rocio-vidal), about the hundreds of other women, about the children Domingo is responsible for.
-- I have to push to be heard; although Paloma sort of groans at every new horror I mention, as if none of this is unfamiliar to her.
+- I have to push to be heard.
+- Paloma groans at every new horror I mention, as if none of this is unfamiliar to her.
-- She looks at her phone and says, *oh, yes, Rocio Vidal was hacked*.
+- She looks at her phone and says, *Oh, yes, Rocio Vidal was hacked*.
 - I tell her about my trips to the police and how they're ignoring me.
 - She tells Inma and I that the police in the whole Valencian region cannot be trusted.
 - *You can't go to the police down there, they won't help you*, she says.
 - I knew it already.
-- She doesn't seem to be interested in anything I have to say, until one moment when I mention that the trumpet teacher's daughters might be kidnapped if he doesn't do what they say - this has been [a repeated online theme](#the-silvia-meme).
+- She doesn't seem to be interested in anything I have to say, until one moment when I mention that the trumpet teacher's daughters might be kidnapped if he doesn't do what they say - and that this has been [a repeated online theme](#the-silvia-meme).
+- Paloma's eyes light up.
-- At that moment, her eyes light up and she says, *oh we can do something with that*.
+- She says, *Oh we can do something with that*.
 - I'm dismayed.
-- A woman or child can go through years of torture and no-one cares, but the minute a man is in trouble, even a man involved in the torturing, everyone's happy to spring into action.
+- A woman or child can go through years of torture and no-one cares, but the minute a man is in trouble, even a man involved in the torturing, everyone springs into action.
 - It feels like industrial-scale woman-hating and tacitly-accepted sexual grooming of minors, and worse.
 - Her words suggest thousands of ignored complaints.
 - No wonder Dénia happened.